armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/pipelines.md

 ---
 title: "Pipelines"
 linktitle: "Pipelines"
 description: "Controls access to the spinnaker pipelines api.
 Can be used to prevent a user from creating a pipeline.
-Many usecases for this API call are better authored against the opa.pipelines package."
+Most usecases for this API call are better authored against the opa.pipelines package."
 ---
 - **Path:** pipelines
 - **Method:** Post